DALAI-project/NER_API/README.md

 In the Dockerfile, port 8000 is exposed, meaning that the container listens to that port.
 In the above command, the corresponding host port can be chosen as the first element in `-p <host-port>:<container-port>`.
 If only the container port is specified, Docker will automatically select a free port as the host port.
 The port mapping of the container can be viewed with the command `sudo docker port postit_container`

+If you want to change the default aggregation strategy ('simple') when creating the container, this can be done by using the -e flag:

+`sudo docker run -d --name ner_container -p 8000:8000 -e AGGREGATION_STRATEGY="custom" ner_image`

 ## Testing the API

 The API has one endpoint, `/ner`,  which expects the input text to be included in the client's POST request.